 Poetry for the Future is a series of poetry writing workshops for queer and trans youth and allies residing in Centre County.
 This program invites young people to unleash their imaginative powers and explore language and poetry as a grounds for investigating their voices, identities, and perspectives on the world around them.

 In developing Poetry for the Future, Ridgelines is responding to the lack of platforms for queer and trans youth voices in our region, as well as to the dearth of expert, extracurricular creative writing instruction for youth in general.
-This program is in collaboration with the Centre LGBTQA Support Network and has been supported in part by the Centre Foundation’s Centre Children’s Fund.
+This program was developed in collaboration with the Centre LGBTQA Support Network and has been supported in part by the Centre Foundation’s Centre Children’s Fund.

 ‘WRITING WELL IS THE ABILITY TO BE MYSELF THROUGH MY WRITING’:

 A Spotlight on Poetry for the Future Participant Tyler Ryland

 Local young writer Tyler Ryland is a participant in Centre LGBTQA Support Network’s youth group, Bring Your Own Queer.
 Through BYOQ, Tyler participated in several 2020-2021 Ridgelines workshops taught by poet Nico Amador, a leading voice for queer and trans poets.
 Below, Tyler reflects on those and other writing experiences:

 How did creative writing come into your life?